 How to reduce self-employment tax?

-A common way of reducing SE tax is by deducting, from income, all ordinary and necessary expenses incurred while operating your business.
+A common way of reducing SE tax is by deducting, from gross income, all ordinary and necessary expenses incurred while operating your business.
 In addition, those proprietors who use the accrual basis method of accounting can also prepay expenses for the current year, as these expenses would be reported when accrued rather than when paid.
 In essence, the goal is to reduce net income as much as possible, and the outcome will be a reduction of your self-employment tax.

 Another way of reducing SE tax is by deferring income.
 This technique would only be beneficial if the business owner uses the cash basis method of accounting, as income would be reported when cash is received.
 For instance, if an entrepreneur has had a very profitable year that is not expected to continue in the following calendar year, it might make sense to defer additional year-end receipts of earnings to the next tax year.
 This method would limit the amount of profits reported, thus reducing SE tax owed for the current tax year.

 SE tax can also be reduced by forming an S-Corporation.
 For S-Corps, self-employment tax will be paid on earned income only.
 In other words, the salary you pay yourself.
 The tax is not applicable to unearned income i.e. dividends, profit distributions or other forms of passive earnings.
 This is a very creative way of reducing tax since you can pay yourself a salary, then take the remaining profits as a tax-free distribution.
 It is worth noting however, that the salary you pay yourself must be reasonable for your profession.
 Otherwise, you may put yourself at risk for an IRS audit or other actions.